MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiomixer/get_group_value.md

 **When to use it:**
 When you want to get an exposed parameter (for example the volume or pitch) for the complete [```AudioMixerGroup```](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/Audio.AudioMixerGroup.html) the sound is connected to.

+See [```AudioMixer.GetFloat```](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/Audio.AudioMixer.GetFloat.html) for more details on what get group value does.